What is UBIT doing to make sure every student has fast, reliable Wi-Fi access?

 Where can I get help with my UBITName account or connecting to the Internet?

 The UBIT Help Center is located in Lockwood’s 2nd floor Cybrary on North Campus and the Abbott 1st floor Health Sciences Library on South Campus.
-They can also be reached by phone (716-645-3542) or logging into the UBIT Help Center online at www.buffalo.edu/ubit/help, the UB Tech Squad, will soon offer IT support direct to residence halls and on-campus apartments.
+They can also be reached by phone (716-645-3542) or logging into the UBIT Help Center online at www.buffalo.edu/ubit/help, the UB Tech Squad also offers in-person assistance to current UB students anywhere on campus at no extra cost: book an appointment online at www.buffalo.edu/ubit/help.

 I am new to UB.
 How do I learn about all of UB Information Technology’s offerings?

-Visit the Getting Started section at www.buffalo.edu/ubit/start for a step-by-step guide to getting connected at UB.
+Visit the Getting Started new student video tour at www.buffalo.edu/ubit/start and learn how to get connected at UB.